Test your skills: Tables

 - Align headings and data for columns containing text left.

-- Add a top and bottom border, plus a border above the footer.
+- Add a 1px top and bottom solid border with the hex color

-- Stripe every odd row of the main table.
+- Stripe every odd row of the main table with the hex color

-You can practice these examples in the Interactive Editors mentioned above.
+You can practice these examples in the Interactive Editors above.

 - Write a post asking for assessment and/or help at the MDN Discourse forum Learning category.
 Your post should include:

-- A descriptive title such as "Assessment wanted for tables skill test".
+- A descriptive title such as "Assessment wanted for the tables skill test".

 - A link to the example you want assessed or need help with, in an online shareable editor (as mentioned in step 1 above).
 This is a good practice to get into — it's very hard to help someone with a coding problem if you can't see their code.